Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Mock catalogues and data analysis

-The probability that the two redshift distributions are different, $p_{\rm dist}$, is estimated as follows.
-We randomly draw pairs of hyperparameters from the posterior samples and compute the Kolmogorov–Smirnov (KS) statistic between the resulting redshift distributions of the two subpopulations.
-This “between-population” KS distribution captures the typical differences between the two sets of distributions.
-To construct a background distribution, we also compute two “within-population” KS distributions by comparing different samples from the same subpopulation, providing a reference for variations expected from measurement uncertainty (detector noise and finite number of events).
-We then determine the $5\%$ quantile of the “between-population” KS distribution and find its corresponding quantiles in the “within-population” KS distributions.
+The probability that the two redshift distributions are different, $p_{\rm dist}$, was estimated as follows.
+We randomly drew pairs of hyperparameters from the posterior samples and computed the Kolmogorov–Smirnov (KS) statistic between the resulting redshift distributions of the two sub-populations.
+This 'between-population' KS distribution captures the typical differences between the two sets of distributions.
+To construct a background distribution, we also computed two 'within-population' KS distributions by comparing different samples from the same sub-population, which provides a reference for variations expected from measurement uncertainty (detector noise and a finite number of events).
+We then determined the $5\%$ quantile of the between-population KS distribution and find its corresponding quantiles in the within-population KS distributions.
 The maximum of these two quantiles is defined as $p_{\rm dist}$.
-It measures whether the difference between the subpopulations exceeds the typical measurement-induced variations in at least one subpopulation, indicating that the distributions can be reliably distinguished.
+It measures whether the difference between the sub-populations exceeds the typical measurement-induced variations in at least one subpopulation, indicating that the distributions can be reliably distinguished.